m2web/m2web.github.io/thoughts/The evening of February 13 and Rush Moving Pictures.md

 ![Wikipedia Moving Pictures Album Cover; Release Date](Fri13RushImages/Picture1.png)

 The trip would take approximately 25 minutes to drive.
-I also wanted time to get settled and get the cassette deck ready to record when WLVQ-FM 96 started playing the whole album.
+I also wanted time to get settled, a few joints rolled, and the cassette deck ready to record when WLVQ-FM 96 started playing the whole album.
 In fact, as you can see from the image above from Wikipedia, Moving Pictures had just been released the day before, on February 12, 1981.

 ![A map showing the route from the band practice location to my home.](Fri13RushImages/Picture2.png)